 - Have backup plans.
 When planning outdoor activities, have backup plans in case the weather doesn’t pan out.
 We like to make a list of both indoor and outdoor activities in each spot before we visit.

 - Pack a raincoat in case you get caught in a downpour.

 - Water shoes are always a great option for outdoor activities.
 These and these are our current favorites.

 - Wear sunblock and don’t forget to reapply!
 When we’re on the go, we often forget to reapply, and Jacob got sunburnt on this trip.
+If you’re spending a lot of time in the water, get coral safe sunscreen.
 Sunglasses and hats are a plus too.